raviraa/htmltoebook/README.md

 * Currently supported output format is mobi
 * Two user interfaces supported, cli and webui.
 Launches webui by default.
 * By default ebook is generated in folder $HOME/Downloads/htmltoebook
+* Built releases [available](https://github.com/raviraa/htmltoebook/releases) for linux, windows and mac darwin.
+Only linux version is tested.

 ![Screenshot](screenshot.png)